 About me

 I am currently a Postdoctoral Researcher in Prof. Dawn Song’s group at UC Berkeley.
 Before that, I earned my Ph.D. in Computer Sciences from the University of Wisconsin-Madison, advised by Prof. Sharon (Yixuan) Li.
-My PhD research aims to pave the way to a reliable Open-world Machine Learning system, covering topics: Out-of-distribution (OOD) Detection, Open-world Representation Learning (ORL), Interpretability.
+My PhD research aims to pave the way to a reliable Open-world Machine Learning system, covering topics: Out-of-distribution (OOD) Detection, Open-world Representation Learning (ORL), Interpretability, etc.

-(Latest update: 09/26/2024)
+(Latest update: 10/03/2025)

 News